wulfmann/rollup-config-sven/README.md

 # sven

 `sven` is a minimal static site generator for [svelte](https://svelte.dev/).
-It is a [rollup config](https://rollupjs.org/guide/en/#loading-a-configuration-from-a-node-package) module.
+It aims to implement the following use-case:

+- Generate static files from svelte components (treated as routes)
+- Split common css/js files into the bundle
+- Allow for asset caching

-It implements a very small number of features.
-If you have a complex use-case, it may be better to evsluate one of these:
+If you have a more advanced use-case you may want to evaluate one of the following:

 - [sapper](https://sapper.svelte.dev/)
 - [elder](https://github.com/Elderjs/elderjs)